Mizan-Rifat/pug-navigation/README.md

 ## Overview

-The Pug Definition extension for Visual Studio Code enhances your development experience by providing easy navigation to definition files and mixin declarations within your Pug (formerly Jade) templates.
+The Pug Navigation extension for Visual Studio Code enhances your development experience by providing easy navigation to definition files and mixin declarations within your Pug (formerly Jade) templates.
 With just a few clicks, you can quickly jump to the extended or included partial file or navigate to the mixin definition file, saving you valuable time during Pug template development.

 ## Installation

 1. Launch Visual Studio Code.
 2. Open the Extensions view by clicking on the square icon on the left sidebar or by pressing `Ctrl+Shift+X`.
-3. Search for "Pug Definition" in the extension marketplace.
+3. Search for "Pug Navigation" in the extension marketplace.
 4. Click the "Install" button to install.

 ## Usage